CMU Home

 Calderite

 This miniature of rare light-red calderite in a (highly) magnetic manganese-iron oxide matrix is from the Champion Iron Mine, Champion, Marquette County, Michigan.
-Calderite can thought as a grossular with added manganese and iron.
+Calderite can be thought of as a grossular with added manganese and iron.

 Thanks to Thomas Bee's auction on eBay for the specimen!